tienhsinlu/Finite-Element-Methods/README.md

 # Finite-Element-Methods
-This repository includes several MATLAB files of Finite Element Methods.
+This repository includes several MATLAB files of 1-D and 2-D Finite Element Methods.